yushan613/Altimeter_Reader/README.md

         For example, if the TIFF images(photos) from a flightline are in directory "readHeight/tif_images", then execute the program by running:
         "python readHeight.py .\tif_images" in commond line.

+    2.3 The reading results will be stored in readings.txt

 3. Compute footprints

+    3.1 In QGIS, export the attributes of the needed photocenters as CSV files from the SHP file: TMA_pts_20100927.shp

-    3.1 Find the flying direction(in degrees) from file "TMA_pts_attributes.csv"
+    3.2 Find the flying direction(in degrees) from the exported CSV file

-    3.2 Run camera_calculator.py and the computed footprints are stored in geojson file: footprints.geojson.
-You can then visualize the footprints in QGIS.
+    3.3 Run camera_calculator.py and the computed footprints are stored in geojson file: footprints.geojson.
+You can then visualize the footprints in QGIS